survivejs/webpack-book/manuscript/developing/01_getting_started.md

 };
 ```

-{pagebreak}

 Now that the configuration is done, you should try the following:

 1. Build the project using `node_modules/.bin/wp --mode production`.
 You can try the `development` and `none` modes too.
 2. Enter the build directory using `cd dist`.
 3. Run the server using `serve` (`npm add serve -g` or `npx serve`) or a similar command you are familiar with.

+{pagebreak}

-4. Examine the result through a web browser.
+See the result through a web browser.
 You should see something familiar there.

 ![Hello world](images/hello_01.png)